 Conferences are often required by professors, but many students choose to have conferences even if they are not required.
 Since the key goal in oral communication is audience comprehension, it's helpful to have a listener with whom you can test your ideas for coherence, clarity, and overall effectiveness.

-The tutor will provide constructive feedback that will help you make the most of your strengths and help you develop strategies for improving effectiveness.
+The consultants will provide constructive feedback that will help you make the most of your strengths and help you develop strategies for improving effectiveness.

-Your tutor can help you manage challenges such as these:
+Your consultant can help you manage challenges such as these:

 - clarifying your objective and thesis

 - using voice and body language effectively